 Step Detail 1 Select a group of Classes and/or interfaces in a diagram.
-2 Click on an element in the group and select the 'Code > Source Code > Generate > Generate Selected Element(s)' ribbon option (or press Shift+F11).
+2 Click on an element in the group and select the 'Develop > Source Code > Generate > Generate Selected Element(s)' ribbon option (or press Shift+F11).
 If no code exists for the selected elements, the 'Save As' dialog displays on which you specify the file path and name for each code file; enter this information and click on the Save button.
 3 The 'Batch Generation' dialog displays, showing the status of the process as it executes (the process might be too fast to see this dialog).
-If code already exists for the selected Class elements, and changes have been made to the Class name or structure, the 'Synchronize Element <package name="">.<element name="">' dialog might also display; this dialog helps synchronize the model and code.</element></package>
+If code already exists for the selected Class elements, and changes have been made to the Class name or structure, the 'Synchronize Element cale name .element name' dialog might also display; this dialog helps synchronize the model and code.